 To edit a series of brush strokes, just click on an existing pin marker to select it (a black dot appears in the center of the pin).
 This takes you into the 'Add' mode, where you can add more brush strokes or edit the current brush settings.
-For example, in step 2 (opposite), I might have wanted to drag the Exposure slider to darken the selected brush group more.
+For example, in step 2 (on the following page), I might have wanted to drag the Exposure slider to darken the selected brush group more.
 You might also want to erase portions of a brush group, which you can do by clicking on the Erase button at the top of the Adjustment Brush panel, where you can independently edit the brush settings for the eraser mode (except for the Density slider which is locked at zero).
-Alternatively, you can hold down the easer mode.
+Alternatively, you can hold down the alt key to temporarily access the adjustment brush in eraser mode.
 When you are done editing, click on the New button to return to the New adjustment mode, where you can now click on the image to add a new pin marker and a new set of brush strokes.